Agramm18/Patient_Management_System_v.05/README.md

 - `DB_NAME` in `.env` must match the created database exactly
 - The MySQL user from `DB_USER` must have access to that database
 - `DB_PWSD` must match the password of that MySQL user
-- The application currently checks the connection only; it does not create tables automatically
+- The application does not create tables automatically
+- The application can create missing `local_admin` and `admin` rows if the `accounts` table already exists
+- The `permission` column is used by the current default account setup

 ## Run The Project